 Oslo Cancer Cluster is an oncology research and industry cluster dedicated to improving the lives of cancer patients by accelerating the development of new cancer diagnostics and treatment.
-We mostly do this trough wide dissemination of knowledge and innovations.

 We are a national non-profit member organization with about 90 members.
 Our members are Norwegian and international companies, research and financial institutions, university hospitals and organizations – all working in the cancer field.
 They represent the entire oncology value chain, doing everything from exploratory research to selling therapeutics and diagnostics to global markets.